- Group Tours

 - Australia (02) 8006 4411

 A Rickshaw (Jinrikisha) is a two-wheeled cart that is pulled by a single person and carries one to two passengers at a time.
 The Japanese word for rickshaw, Jinrikisha, can be translated into the following: Jin meaning human, riki meaning power or strength, sha meaning vehicle.
 Invented during the mid to late 1800's, jinrikisha grew in popularity when the ban on wheeled-vehicles was lifted.
-As a cheap and inexpensive mode of transportation, they were the main mode of transportation in Japan before motor vehicles and trains became normal.
-While Jinrikisha are no longer used as a main form of transportation, you can still find them in traditional districts as a fun tourist activity in cities like Tokyo, Kyoto, and Matsuyama.
+As a cheap and inexpensive form of transportation, they were the main mode of transportation in Japan before motor vehicles and trains became normal.
+While Jinrikisha are no longer used as the main way of transportation, you can still find them in traditional districts as a fun tourist activity in cities like Tokyo, Kyoto, and Matsuyama.
 For a small fee, you can ride a rickshaw during your Japan tour.
 Take plenty of photos while you're riding along the old streets of Japan in comfort by an expert of the area.